DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-## Modify!
-The overall variance for all lots is 62.3 PSI, indicating design specifications are met for all three total.
+- The overall variance for all lots is 62.29 PSI, indicating design specifications are met when the three total are summarized together.
-Looking deeper, the summary of Lot 1 having a variance of 0.98 PSI and Lot 2 having a variance of 7.5 PSI; indicates both are below design requirements.
+- Looking deeper, the summary of Lot 1 having a variance of 0.979 PSI and Lot 2 having a variance of 7.5 PSI; indicates both are inside design requirements.
-Suspension coils from Lot 3 on the other hand show a high variance of 170.3 PSI, outside of design specification requirements.
+- Suspension coils from Lot 3 on the other hand show a high variance of 170.27 PSI, outside of design specification requirements.

 ## Deliverable 3: T-Tests on Suspension Coils